Ralph Winston Fox: Legacy

 After Fox's death, the leader of the CPGB, Harry Pollitt, published a tribute to Fox's death, praising him for his convictions and contributions to the fight against fascism.

 In 1937 a selection of tributes to the memory of Fox was published and titled 'Ralph Fox: A Writer in Arms'.
 The bulletin of the Marx Memorial Library contains recent articles on Fox, and the Library holds many of Fox's papers and publications.
 To date there are only two extended accounts of Fox: Mike Freeman's 2009 study of Fox's life and cultural politics, 'Ralph Fox: Telling the Times' and a biographical essay by Don Hallett in the 2009 proceedings of the Halifax Antiquarian Society.
 Primary sources on Fox are available at the Working Class Movement Library at Salford, and Halifax Central Library.

 A bench in his memorial sits at the Manor Heath Walled Garden, Halifax.
-Fox's memorial bench was erected by the Marxist historian EP Thompson.
+Fox's memorial bench was erected by the Marxist historian E. P. Thompson.

 Fox's name is included on the Oxford Spanish Civil War memorial.